 Purpose

-The Guideline for the Design, Operation, Monitoring, Maintenance and Closure of Hydrocarbon Contaminated Soil Treatment Facilities in the Northwest Territories (hereinafter referred to as the Guideline) is provided by the Government of the Northwest Territories - Department of Environment and Natural Resources, the Inuvialuit Water Board, and the Mackenzie Valley Land and Water Board.
+The Guideline for the Design, Operation, Monitoring, Maintenance and Closure of Hydrocarbon Contaminated Soil Treatment Facilities in the Northwest Territories (hereinafter referred to as the Guideline) has been jointly developed by the Government of the Northwest Territories - Department of Environment and Natural Resources, the Inuvialuit Water Board, and the Mackenzie Valley Land and Water Board.

 The Northwest Territories has seen an increase in the number of commercially operated, long-term hydrocarbon contaminated soil treatment facilities.
-The Guideline has been developed to assist organizations responsible for the remediation of petroleum hydrocarbon contaminated soils in the Northwest Territories to effectively and safely design, operate, monitor, and maintain HCSTFs to protect human health and the environment.
+The Guideline has been developed to assist owners/operators responsible for hydrocarbon contaminated soils remediation in the NWT, in order to effectively and safely design, operate, monitor, and maintain HCSTFs to protect human health and the environment..
 This Guideline also outlines basic siting and design requirements, key operating and monitoring parameters, and maintenance and closure requirements that can be applied consistently throughout the territory.

 The Guideline has been specifically developed with an understanding of the unique challenges often encountered at northern sites (e.g., climate, logistics).
 The specific design details will be dependent upon a number of factors that will vary from facility to facility.
-The practices outlined in this document may not be directly applicable to every HCSTF in the NWT; in most cases the services of a qualified professional will be required to ensure that specific design details and operational procedures are in place to protect human health and the environment, i.e. meet the overall intent of the Guideline.
+The practices outlined in this document may not be directly applicable to every HCSTF in the NWT; in most cases the services of a Qualified Professional will be required to ensure that specific design details and operational procedures are in place to protect human health and the environment, i.e. meet the overall intent of the Guideline.

+This Guideline has been developed for:

+Third-Party Owners/Operators of commercially operated HCSTFs (i.e. those that receive contaminated soil from other parties);

+Owners/Operators of HCSTFs at industrial project sites (mining, oil and gas operations, etc.); and/or

+Owners/Operators of HCSTFs that operate for longer than 3 years.

+Owners/Operators of HCSTFs that do not fall under the categories listed above should note the best practices outlined in the Guideline.
 This document has been developed to be a guideline that comprehensively outlines best practices for HCSTFs; the Guideline is not a regulation.
-Because the Guideline has been developed to include all possible for the siting, design, operation and closure details for a large-scale commercial HCSTFs, an owner or operator may propose alternative methods to those proposed in this Guideline.
-Such a proposal should include a thorough and detailed rationale for why the requirements set in this Guideline are not feasible and describe how the activities proposed provide an equivalent level of human health and environmental protection.
+Because the Guideline has not been developed to include all possible methods for the siting, design, operation and closure details for a large-scale commercial HCSTFs, an owner or operator may propose alternative methods to those proposed in this Guideline.
+Such a proposal should include a thorough and detailed rationale for why the recommendations set in this Guideline are not feasible and describe how the activities proposed provide an equivalent level of human health and environmental protection.

 Regulation of HCSTFs